peppeocchi/php-cron-scheduler/README.md

     }
 }
 ```

+## Config
+There are just few things to set in [Scheduler.php](https://github.com/peppeocchi/php-cron-scheduler/blob/master/src/GO/Scheduler.php)
+- Timezone - your timezone
+- Output - where the output has to be sent (by default is sent to `/dev/null`)

 ## How it works
 Instead of adding a new entry in the crontab for each cronjob you have to run, you can add only one cron job to your crontab and define the commands in your .php file.